Why British & Falkland Yarn?

 The yarn I dye requires gentle handwashing as it has not been superwash treated.
 You can read more about care of your yarn here.

-I use various makes of acid dyes to dye my yarn.
+I use various makes of acid dyes to dye my yarn, all of them from companies based in the UK.
 ‘Acid’ makes the dyes sound dangerous.
-However, the dyes themselves contain no acid, the name just means they require acid to work.
+However, the dyes themselves contain no acid; the name just means they require acid to work.
 The acids often recommended are vinegar or citric acid.
 I choose to use the latter to avoid the strong smell of vinegar, and also cut down on packaging as less is required to achieve the same level of acidity.

 The acidic water required for acid dyes has the advantage that it can be used many times.
 This reduces the amount of waste water significantly.